2019 in Review

 Jamii continues to bring a lot of personal growth for me.
 I am grateful to have such a meaningful job in which I can pour all my passion.
 A job that I feel makes a difference in people’s lives and impacts positively on our community.
 I am looking forward to both celebrating Jamii’s 10th Season with all of you, and seeing the organization continue to thrive in our blooming and dynamic community.

-Winner of the 2019 Public History Award - Heritage Toronto
+Winner: 2019 Public History Award - Heritage Toronto

 This award recognizes work that celebrates our city's rich heritage and diverse stories of its people and places.